Legal Framework

 These beagles have no legal protection

-Section 58 of the Animal Welfare Act 2006 contains a clause that exempts facilities operating under the Animals (Scientific Procedures) Act 1986 from animal welfare law.
+Section 58 of the Animal Welfare Act 2006 exempts facilities under the Animals (Scientific Procedures) Act 1986.
 MBR Acres hides behind this exemption.

 This means 2,000 beagle puppies bred every year at MBR Acres are legally excluded from the protections that apply to every other dog in England and Wales.